 The report found these brightly-colored tablecloths contained high levels of lead.
 Lead is a toxic metal that can have serious health effects, particularly in children.
 Lead exposure could affect the development of a child’s brain and nervous system, reduce their IQ, and cause behavioral problems.

-For adults, lead exposure can increase their risk for high blood pressure and cause kidney damage.
-If a pregnant women is exposed to the metal, it could cause miscarriage, stillbirth, premature birth and low birth weight [4].
+For adults, lead exposure can increase their risk of high blood pressure and cause kidney damage.
+If a pregnant woman is exposed to the metal, it could cause miscarriage, stillbirth, premature birth, and low birth weight [4].

 Your best bet is to use a washable/reusable cloth table cover instead.
 That is better for your health and the environment.